carpentries/carpentries.org/content/posts/2026/08/new-library-carpentry-lesson-introduction-to-wikidata.md

 Rabea leads the Data Science and Data Literacy Training department at ZB MED.
 She has been a Carpentries Instructor and Maintainer since 2020, a Carpentries Trainer since 2021, and serves as a Carpentries Community Coordinator for the DACH region.

 Till works as a Bioinformatician at ZB MED and is involved in the NFDI Base Service Knowledge Graph Infrastructure.
 He is a Carpentries Instructor and Maintainer and has been teaching for 10 years.

+Konrad is a Professor for Data and Information Literacy at ZB MED - Information Center for Life Sciences and TH Köln.
+He is a Carpentries Instructor and Lesson Maintainer.